 6. Broadly speaking, what are the services to be provided and the corresponding purposes for which Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom?

-6.a Answer: Accredible is a software company that offers client cloud based services for the design, issuance, administration and monitoring of digital certificates and badges using Accredible’s online platform.
-Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom in order to the provide the Services.
+Answer: Accredible provides cloud-based services for the design, issuance, administration and monitoring of digital certificates and badges using Accredible’s online platform.
+Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom solely for the purpose of providing the Services.

 8. When Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom to Accredible, how is it transmitted to Accredible?
 Is the Personal Data in plain text, pseudonymized, and/or encrypted?